Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Where is Fiberglass Inside a Mattress Located?

 Fiberglass is usually found underneath the cover fabric, as a shell wrapped around the foams and springs inside the mattress.
-The idea of this “inner cover” design is that if the outside of the mattress does catch fire, the fiberglass will quickly melt into a barrier, slowing the spread of the flame and ensuring a sleeper has time to move away.
+The idea of this ‘inner cover’ design is that if the outside of the mattress does catch fire, the material will quickly melt into a barrier, slowing the spread of the flame and ensuring a sleeper has time to move away.

-However, while the fabric mattress cover should keep the fiberglass inside the mattress, some customers have complained that cheaply made mattresses can let the fiberglass leak through.
+However, while the fabric covering should keep the fiberglass inside the mattress, some customers have complained that cheaply made mattresses can let the fiberglass leak through.
 Hence why many shoppers search for a nontoxic and chemical free mattress that doesn’t contain fiberglass.

 What If My Mattress Has Fiberglass?

-What do you do if you learn the mattress you’re currently sleeping on has fiberglass?
-Fiberglass is non-toxic and should not harm you if it remains safely contained, so you can continue to sleep on your mattress as long as you never remove the mattress cover.
+What do you do if you learn the surface you’re sleeping on contains fiberglass?
+The material is non-toxic and should not harm you if it remains safely contained, so you can continue to sleep on your mattress as long as you never remove the cover.

 If you’re concerned because your mattress contains fiberglass, we suggest wrapping it in a mattress protector until it’s time to replace the mattress.
 A mattress protector can help to contain any stray shards should the cover wear out, preventing the fiberglass from spreading and creating a mess that’s extremely difficult to clean up.